What is a preliminary hearing?

 Your lawyer will have the opportunity to ask the witness questions under oath.
 You lawyer may also present witnesses to the court.

+A preliminary hearing is not a trial to determine a defendant’s guilt.
+Instead, the focus is on whether there is enough evidence to bind over to the Grand Jury.
 After hearing the testimony, the judge will determine whether there is probable cause to bind over the charge to the grand jury.

 - There is “probable cause” if there is evidence that makes it reasonable to believe that you committed a crime.